 - Senate Affairs.
 To be concerned with all matters pertaining to the functioning of the Senate.
 To be responsible for a continuing review of the Rules of the Faculty Senate, recommending new rules when appropriate, and assisting in the interpretation of existing rules.
 To consider proposed revisions of the Constitution of the Faculty Assembly and Faculty Senate when this duty is assigned by the Senate.
 To maintain at least yearly communication with the Staff Council leadership.
 To maintain at least yearly communication with the following university standing committees: Athletics, Calendar, Faculty and Staff Benefits, Religious Affairs, Technology Review, and Traffic and Parking.

 - Strategic Planning and Academic Freedom.
 To be concerned with long-term strategic planning and governance issues of the university.
-To be concerned with policy regarding professional ethics, conscience, and academic freedom under Article II, Section 3e of the Senate Constitution.
+To be concerned with policy regarding professional ethics, conscience, and academic freedom under Article II., Section C. 5. of the Faculty Senate Constitution.

 - The Executive Committee of the Senate will normally assign items to committees pursuant to the subject matter of the committee's charge.
 The Executive Committee may assign matters to any committee for its consideration in an effort to avoid an undue workload on any particular committee.
 The Executive Committee of the Senate may refer items to ad hoc committees named for the immediate purpose when those items do not fall within the charge of a standing Senate committee or when directed to do so by Senate resolution.

 B. Duties of Committee Chairs

 1. The duties of Chairs of standing Senate committees are:

 - To be responsible for seeing that minutes of each committee meeting are kept and transmitted to the Chair and Vice Chair of the Senate.